wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-manage-o365-subscription.md

 <properties
-   pageTitle="Gerenciar o diretório para sua assinatura do Office 365 no Azure | Microsoft Azure" description="Gerenciar um diretório de assinatura do Office 365 usando o Azure Active Directory e o portal clássico do Azure" services="active-directory" documentationCenter="" authors="curtand"
+   pageTitle="Manage the directory for your Office 365 subscription in Azure | Microsoft Azure" description="Managing an Office 365 subscription directory using Azure Active Directory and the Azure classic portal" services="active-directory" documentationCenter="" authors="curtand"